JuanIrache/p5-holoplay/README.md

 };
 ```

-The functions you provide to each more are significantly different:
+The functions you provide to each mode are significantly different:

 ### sketchP2d